nikhxxt/CYBERSECURITY-APEX-TASK-1/README.md

 3. Pushed all files to this public GitHub repo.
 4. Logged in to ApexPlanet → Manage Task → pasted LinkedIn video link & GitHub repo link → submitted.

+---

+## 📄 License

+This project is licensed under the MIT License — see the `LICENSE` file for details.